Table of contents

 Step 9: Set Trigger

-Under name of event, enter purchase.
-Select Some Custom Events at Fire this trigger when an Event occurs and all of these conditions are true.
+Enter at Name of event: purchase.
+Select Some custom events at This trigger is triggered by.
 Then select [Event name] [is gelijk aan] [purchase] .
 Save the trigger and then the tag.

 Note that if you also send Universal Analytics data to the server container, the event purchase may fire twice.
-In that case, specify in the trigger that the Client Name – equals – GA4 (or Universal Analytics).
+In that case, specify in the trigger that the Client Name is equal to GA4 (or Universal Analytics).

 Stap 9 Trigger instellen

 The purchase event is now created.
-As a conversion action in Google Ads, have a specific url, such as a thank you page.
+Do you have a specific url as a conversion action in Google Ads, for example a thank you page.
 You cannot choose this as a trigger type in the server container.
-To do this, you need to create a new variable.
-Create a new variable and choose Event Data as the Variable Type.
-Next, enter page_location as the key path.
+For this you need to create a new variable.
+Create a new variable and choose Event Data as Variable Type.
+Then enter page_location as key path.
 The variable is now ready.

 Event data page location 1